 Community Partners

 The best way to make sure you RSVP on time is through our e-newsletter!
 In order to be reminded to register, you must be subscribed and follow the link in the monthly e-mail.
 Sign up to our newsletter below and make sure that the confirmation does not go to your spam filter.
-We send one or two e-mails a month with all of our upcoming programs and a link to register for the next Monthly Skills Series.
+We send one or two e-mails a month with all of our upcoming programs and a link to register for the next Resilient Skills Series.

-2025 Monthly Skills Series Themes
+2025 Resilient Skills Series Themes

 February: Authentic Relating – The Noticing Game

-Saturday, February 14 2–4 pm @ N. Portland, location TBA
+Saturday, February 14 2–4:30 pm @ N. Portland, location TBA

 The game is simple: be present, bring your attention and your curiosity.
 Share whatever is present and alive and real for you in the moment.
 If you don’t feel like talking, then don’t!
 Do what feels authentic for you and honor your authentic experience.
 This is a relational meditation and an emergent space.
 The vibe can be anything from silly and playful to profound and it is impossible to predict because it is created by the people who show up, and by how they participate.